learnpoint/learnpoint-site/README.md

 * Wrap labels for links and buttons in code tags (or backticks if using markdown).
 * Assets (like screenshots) should be stored in a folder named `_assets` next to the page.
 * When painting arrows and indicators on a screenshot, use the orange color `#FF7B00`.
-* Help pages are typically only written in swedish (see Language above).
+* Help pages are typically only written in Swedish (see the Language section above).
 Add the `<!-- only-in-swedish.html -->` include immediately after the `h1` element.
-* `<title>`, `<meta name="description" ... >` and `alt` attributes should be written in swedish.
+* `<title>`, `<meta name="description" ... >` and `alt` attributes should be written in Swedish.

 ## How to: Write News Articles

-1. If it doesn't exist yet, create an appropriate folder inside the `/news` folder.
+1. If it doesn't exist yet, create appropriate folder(s) inside the `/news` folder.
 2. Create a html file with a descriptive name.
-For example: `/news/2022-06/group-code-in-title-field.html`.
+For example: `/news/2025/06/grading-scales.html`.
 3. Set layout, title and description in front matter.
-Title should be in english, but description can be in both english and swedish.
+The title should be in English, but description can be in both English and Swedish.
 4. Set `robots: noindex` in front matter.
-We don't want news articles to compete with other Learnpoint pages in Google search, because the content in a news article can become obsolete really fast.
+We don't want our news articles to compete with other pages in search indexes because the content of our news articles typically becomes obsolete very fast.
-5. Try to include at least one relevant screenshot in the article.
+5. Try to include at least one relevant screenshot.
 6. Language should be correct, compact and casual.
 7. Speak directly to the reader.
-Use the pronoun *"you"* in active sentences.
-Avoid pronouns like *"teachers"*, *"users"*, etc.
+When your are writing in an active voice, try to use the pronoun *"you"*.
-8. Avoid using *"we"*, because the reader would probably feel excluded.
+8. Be mindful of the pronoun *"we"*, because the reader might feel excluded.
 Instead of *"We've added a new feature"*, write "*A new feature is added"*.
+(It's un-approachable to use a passive voice, but excluding the reader is even worse.)
-9. Use factual statements instead of assessments.
-Instead of *"The page is simplified"*, write "*The page is updated*", or "*Some elements are removed from the page*".
+9. Prefer factual statements over assessments.
+Instead of *"The page is simplified"*, write "*The page is updated*", or "*Unnecessary elements are removed from the page*".
 Let the reader make her own judgements.
-10. Write in both swedish and english.
+10. Write in both Swedish and English.

-## How to: Set status or add incident
+## How to: Set Status and Manage Incidents

 Status and incidents are managed in a separate repository.
-You can find how-to guides for how to set status and add incidents in that repository: [https://github.com/learnpoint/status](https://github.com/learnpoint/status)
+How-to guides are available in that repository : [https://github.com/learnpoint/status](https://github.com/learnpoint/status).

 ## Screenshots

 Crop and zoom to make the screenshot readable on both desktop and mobile.
-Specifically, minimize the width of the browser (or the screenshot object) as much as possible.
+Specifically, *minimize the width of the browser viewport* as much as possible before taking the screenshot.

 ## Screen Recordings

 Screen recordings must be encoded with h264 and stored in an mp4 file.
 Audio tracks are not allowed.

+Just as with screenshots, *minimize the width of the browser viewport* as much as possible before recording the screen.

 [ShareX](https://getsharex.com/) is a recording tool that supports h264.
 Select the `Very slow` option for the x264 video recording preset to make sure the output have optimal compression.